 Finally on our list of best London apps, is this handy companion.
 A lot of the time, it is easiest just to pay by cash – especially when many places have minimum charges for card payments.
 So don’t even bother with your card, and instead locate an ATM near you, for a quick cash withdrawal.
 The ATM Hunter app lets you find your nearest cash point without faff.

 Can you think of any other apps to add to our ‘Best London Apps’ list?
 Let us know in the comments below!
+Check out the full range of London student accommodation too.

 This is a guest post by Lisa Herms from Florida, USA, currently a resident at urbanest King’s Cross.
 She is studying International Health Policy (Health Economics) Masters course at London School of Economics.